Special Interest in Volleyball

 In 1994 the Special Interest Volleyball Program was established for students to study Volleyball as a part of their curriculum.
 The program has 6 staff in the faculty and over 340 students enrolled.
 Since the 1990’s Brighton Secondary School has become a force in the nation as one of the outstanding Volleyball schools in the country.
 An indication of this is the school’s success at the Australian National Championships held in Melbourne each year.
 In 2007, 2008, 2009, 2011, 2014 and 2015 Brighton was named Champion Volleyball School in Australia.

 The Aim of the S.I.V.
 Program

-The aim of the Special Interest Volleyball course is to foster the holistic athletic development of talented students.
-The overall program goal is to promote skills, behaviours, attitudes and knowledge that will benefit students in their performance of volleyball and other sports, academic and vocational pursuits, and personal development.
+The aim of the Special Interest Volleyball Program is to foster the holistic athletic development of talented students.
+The overall program goal is to promote skills, behaviours, attitudes and knowledge that will benefit students in their performance of volleyball and other sports, academic and vocational pursuits and personal development.